 All students in Year 12 will be required to participate in school based activities which contribute to the education / wellbeing of others in the school.

-The common room / study area / Learning Zone are all available to all Year 12 and 13 students and it is the responsibility of each individual to ensure that they are all well maintained.
+The common room / study area / library and cafe are all available to all Year 12 and 13 students and it is the responsibility of each individual to ensure that they are all well maintained.

 We are a non-smoking school and students should not smoke on school site or within 500 metres of the entrances.
 This includes the smoking of electronic cigarettes.
 Drugs or alcohol are not permitted on the school premises, and any student found possessing, dealing, condoning the use of, or who is under the influence of such substances will be investigated and may face permanent exclusion.